What Building Work is Exempt? - No Building Consent Required

 Importantly this information is simply uploaded.
 It is not checked or assessed by QLDC.

-The form, along with required supporting documentation, can be uploaded to QLDC's online property file for your address.
+The form, along with required supporting documentation, can be uploaded to QLDC's online property file for the address.
 This assists record keeping of compliance and may assist with future property sale.

 This is called discretionary exemption.
 More QLDC information is here.